+Latin Language

-Latin Language is worth 50% of the total qualification.
+Worth 50% of the total qualification.
 The exam consists of (a) comprehension of a Latin text on a gradient of difficulty (b) translation into English of a Latin text; (c) the translation of a handful of short simple sentences from English into Latin.
 There are no speaking or listening components (but this doesn't mean that Latin is an easy option!)
 Latin Language papers are marked punitively (i.e. marks are deducted for each mistake) so accurate recognition of noun and verb endings along with a careful approach to work are essential for a high grade.

+Latin Literature

-Latin Literature is worth 50% of the total qualification and is split across two papers.
+Worth 50% of the total qualification.
+It is split across two papers.
 For the Theme & Sources paper (30%) pupils will study approximately 120 lines of Latin prose and poetry extracts by a range of classical Roman authors, along with related archaeological evidence and socio-historical background on the topic.
-The theme for examination in 2025 is 'Romans in the Countryside'.
-For the Narrative paper (20%), the text for examination in 2025 will be extracts from Suetonius' life of the emperor Nero.
+The theme for examination in 2027 will be either 'Heroes and Villains' or 'Food, Drink and Dinner Parties'.
+For the Narrative paper (20%), the text for examination in 2027 will be Hannibal Crosses the Alps, with elephants.